-Non- Solicitation, and Non-Compete is two different things.
+Non- Solicitation and Non-Compete Agreements are two different things.
 A non-solicitation agreement prevents the soliciting of clients or employees by former employers.
-There is usually and time and geographical limitation set on this.
+There is usually a time and geographical limitation set on this.

-For businesses where employees work closely with clients, a non-solicitation of customer agreement is used to ensure that employees are not able to take away the clients on their own or with them.
+For businesses where employees work closely with clients, a non-solicitation of customer agreement is used to ensure that employees cannot take away the clients on their own or with them.

 Companies invest a lot to train employees.
 When one employee moves on, there is a risk of them poaching away other employees, too.